Misachu10032/vo2-frontend/README.md

 # Code Structure
 1. Since this is small project, I did not consider to have a global css.
 I took the module.css approach and you may see some repeated css.
-2. Since this is a one page project, I do not have a page folder.
+2. Since this is an one page project, I do not have a page folder.
 You can find almost everything in components folder.
 3. You can find api connections in service folder, Helper tools in the utils folder, figma image in assets folder.